Dy0gu/.github/CONTRIBUTING.md

 Please review the [Code of Conduct](https://github.com/dy0gu/.github/blob/main/CODE_OF_CONDUCT.md).
 It is in effect at all times.
 We expect it to be honored by everyone.

-## 🆘Asking Questions
+## 🆘 Questions

 See the [Support Guide](https://github.com/dy0gu/.github/blob/main/SUPPORT.md).
-In short, GitHub issues are not the appropriate place to debug your specific project or for general questions, but should be reserved for filing bugs and feature requests.
+In short, GitHub issues are not the appropriate place to debug your specific project or for general questions, instead it should be reserved for filing bugs and feature requests.

-## 🔒 Reporting Security Issues
+## 🔒 Security

 Review the [Security Policy](https://github.com/dy0gu/.github/blob/main/SECURITY.md). **Do not** open a public issue for security vulnerabilities.

-## 📥 Opening an Issue
+## 📥 Issues

 Before creating an issue, check if you are using the latest version of the project.
 If you are not up-to-date, see if updating fixes your issue first.